Table of Contents

 When buying a lightbox, think of the objects you want to use it for, and don’t forget to future-proof your decision.
 For instance, if you’re only selling small pieces of jewelry right now, are there expansion plans in the future where you would consider selling watches and long necklaces?
 If so, always choose a larger-sized lightbox.
 The excess space will give you more room to work with but don’t go overboard to the point that you would need a bigger storage space for it.

 Choose a lightbox that comes with built-in lights.
 Doing so will cut your work time in half because it’s always the correct manipulation of light that will consume much of your time.
 A lightbox with lighting options integrated into the design will always be the superior option because the designer surely customized the light settings to meet the requirement of the object the lightbox was intended for.

-The best light boxes in the market come with a built-in white background but also offers flexibility to accommodate other background requirements.
-Surely, white background works perfectly for jewelry pieces.
+The best light boxes in the market come with a built-in white background but also offer flexibility to accommodate other jewelry background requirements.
+Surely, a white background works perfectly for jewelry pieces.
 There’s a reason why giant e-commerce platforms like Amazon require white background photos.
 Not only does it give your jewelry a professional-looking finish when uploaded on your website’s product page, but it’s also the most buyer-friendly.

 However, fine jewelry also looks luxurious and elegant on a black background; hence, look for a lightbox that gives you the freedom to switch between the two without too much fuss.

 Most lightboxes in the market offer a front shooting angle through an opening in front of the box.
 But advanced models should have at least an additional side or top opening to let you capture your jewelry pieces from either the side or the top angle.